hitrax-user/Leak-Lookout/README.md

     *   If you are working within Firebase Studio, the "Publish" button (often located above the chat/AI assistant interface) may provide a highly managed deployment experience.
     *   **Important Observation:** Based on user experience, this "Publish" button might **create a new, separate Google Cloud project** to host your Next.js application.
 This new project would then contain the deployed service (likely using Google Cloud Run managed by Firebase Studio/App Hosting).
     *   This approach is convenient for quick deployments managed by Studio but means the Next.js app might not reside in your primary Firebase project unless Studio offers options to target an existing project.
+    *   **Environment Variables for Frontend:** If using this method, ensure your `NEXT_PUBLIC_FIREBASE_...` variables are correctly configured in the environment settings provided by Firebase Studio for the deployed application.

 2.  **Firebase App Hosting (to an existing Firebase project):**
     *   If you want to deploy the Next.js application to your **existing Firebase project**, you can use Firebase App Hosting.
     *   **Initialize App Hosting:** If you haven't already, run `firebase init apphosting` in your project root and follow the prompts to connect it to your Firebase project.
 This will create or update `apphosting.yaml`.
     *   **Deploy:** Use the command `firebase deploy --only hosting` or `firebase deploy`.
 This will build your Next.js app and deploy it to a Cloud Run backend managed by App Hosting *within your selected Firebase project*.
     *   The `apphosting.yaml` file configures runtime aspects of this deployment (e.g., `maxInstances`).
+    *   **Environment Variables for Frontend:** Configure your `NEXT_PUBLIC_FIREBASE_...` variables in the Firebase console for your App Hosting backend or via the Firebase CLI.

 3.  **Other Platforms (Vercel, Netlify, Google Cloud Run direct):**
     *   You can also deploy your Next.js application to other platforms like Vercel (ideal for Next.js), Netlify, or directly to Google Cloud Run by containerizing your application (e.g., with Docker).
 This gives you more control but requires more setup.
+    *   **Environment Variables for Frontend:** You'll need to configure your `NEXT_PUBLIC_FIREBASE_...` variables in the environment settings of your chosen platform.

 **Choosing a Deployment Method for Next.js:**
 *   If the **Firebase Studio "Publish" button** meets your needs and you are okay with it potentially creating a new GCP project for the app, it's a simple option.